[Q,R]=0 and Kostant partition functions: Quasi-polynomial behavior of multiplicities: the main result

-First, consider the terms of this sum corresponding to $C\in\Sub(M)$ for which the affine-linear subspace $A_C$ defined in \eqref{muaff} passes through the origin: $0\in A_C$.
-Lemma \ref{quasipolynomial} shows that in this case, the function is a quasi-polynomial function of $k$.
-Furthermore, if $0\in A_C$ but $0\notin\mu_G(M)$, then for $\gamma$ sufficiently close to $0$, the orthogonal projection $\gamma_C$ of $\gamma$ to $A_C$ is also close to $0$, and thus $\gamma_C\notin\mu(C\cap\Slice(M))\subset \mu_G(M)$.
-Hence, according to Theorem \ref{ParadanK}, the term of \eqref{thesumgl} corresponding to such $C\in\Sub(M)$ vanishes.
+First, consider the terms of this sum corresponding to $C\in\Sub(M)$ for which the affine-linear subspace $A_C$ passes through the origin: $0\in A_C$.
+For any such $C$, Lemma \ref{quasipolynomial} shows that is a quasi-polynomial function of $k$.
+The most important case of such a component is $C=M$, and the corresponding term is the quasi-polynomial $\F\loc_\mu\left[\CL^k\tensor\wedge^\bullet\n^-,\a(\gamma)\right](0)$.
+If $0$ is a regular value of $\mu$, then this is the only component with $0\in A_C$.